gjb2048/moodle-theme_essential/README.txt

 New in 2.7.3
 ========================
 - FIX: Fixed slide show by replacing with Bootstrap 2.3.2 one.
 Issue #18.
+- FIX: Permanently replace edit icons with FontAwesome icons
+- FIX: Massive cleanup in all files, reducing CSS with 50kb
+- FIX: Fixed all custom block regions to stick where they are
+- FIX: Displaying footer and header on login page as well
+- FIX: Further language file cleanup, looking for maintainers of all non-english language files!
+- FIX: Optimize code for much improved processing time
+- FIX: Optimize javascript to reduce browser lag on load
+- FIX: Resolve layout issues on font-rendering
+- FIX: Set layout options for responsive rendering, more mobile support to come soon
+- NEW: Reduced amount of fonts in theme, added legacy themes for websafe support
+- NEW: New slider with up to 16 slides, full responsive
+- NEW: Footer will go all the way to bottom on modern browsers (except IE of course)
+- NEW: Removed output of summary to header due to potential exploits
+- NEW: Breadcrumb styling

 New in 2.7.2
 ========================